Does Minoxidil Work for Beard Growth? What Men Need to Know

 Are there side effects to using minoxidil on your beard?

-Like most formerly prescription-only drugs, minoxidil is not for everybody.
+Like most formerly prescription-only medications, minoxidil is not for everybody.
 Dr. Finney said one of the most common side effects for most guys who start using minoxidil is skin shedding, which may last up to a month.
 Dr. Shafer added that beyond that initial shedding, some guys may experience dry or scaly skin, irritation, changes in hair color or texture, weight gain, and dizziness, however most of these side effects resolve as the body acclimates to the minoxidil.
 Also consider that in many cases, results can look worse before they look better.
 Avoid minoxidil altogether if you experience any skin allergies or kidney failure.
 At any rate, it’s best to consult a doctor before trying minoxidil at all.

 Minoxidil didn’t work for me—now what?